-Filgrastim is used to prevent infections that appear as febrile neutropenia (a condition of low counts of a certain type of white blood cells known as neutrophils, accompanied by fever) or to reduce the duration of neutropenia for people who:
+Filgrastim is used to prevent infections caused by febrile neutropenia (a condition of low blood counts of a certain type of white blood cell known as neutrophils, accompanied by fever) or to reduce the duration of neutropenia for people who:

 - are receiving a type of chemotherapy that slows down white blood cell production,